GlassesMan-031/Qvite/README.md

-##QVITE
+## QVITE
-the modern finance tracker app.
+the sleek finance tracker